mfragger/rs-bit-packer/README.md

 And also the idea spawned from wanting to create custom bit widths that's found in C but it evolved into some sort of packer.

 And also it was fun to do this.

-## Future features

-Here's the following features that I wish to add.

-- [ ] a more intuitive getter
-- [ ] modify a variable that's in the pack.
-- [ ] redeclare variable name